-The same filing requirements, exceptions, and thresholds apply to qualified settlement funds as apply to any other payer.
+The same filing requirements, exceptions, and thresholds may apply to qualified settlement funds as apply to any other payer.
 That is, the fund must determine the character of the payment (for example, interest, fixed and determinable income, or gross proceeds from broker transactions) and to whom the payment is made (for example, corporation or individual).

 For more information, see Regulations section 1.468B-2(I).
-In addition, see Proposed Regulations sections 1.468B-1(k) and

-1.468B-6 through 1.468B-9 that relate to escrow and other similar funds.
+Also, see Treasury Decision (TD) 9429 available on page 546 of Internal Revenue Bulletin 2006-10 at www.irs.gov/pub/irs-irbs/irb06-10.pdf.
+TD 9249 relates to escrow and similar funds.